 1. Tuition is due according to the student’s term invoice.
 Payment options are listed below:

-• Spring I, Spring II, and Fall terms have a 3-payment plan
+1. Spring I, Spring II, and Fall terms have a three (3) payment plan

-• The first payment is due on or by the first day of the term.
-The second payment is due on or by the thirty (30) calendar days from the term start date (the specific due date is predetermined by the Student Information System, Populi).
-If applicable, the third payment is due on or by thirty (30) calendar days following the second payment plan due date (the specific due date is predetermined by the Student Information System, Populi).
+3. The first payment is due on or by the first day of the term.
+The second payment is due on or by the thirty (30) calendar days from the term start date (the specific due date is predetermined by the Student Information System).
+If applicable, the third payment is due on or by thirty (30) calendar days following the second payment plan due date (the specific due date is predetermined by the Student Information System).

-2. All students are given one (1) email reminder one week (7 calendar days) prior to the payment due date.
+2. All students are given one (1) email reminder 7 calendar days prior to the payment due date.

 3. If the student has not made payment on or by the due date, the student is assessed a late fee of $25 on the following business day.
-In addition, the Finance Department will put a financial lock on the student’s Populi account.
-At that time, the Finance Department will reach out to the student via email notifying them of the late fee and financial lock.
+In addition, the Finance Department will put a Financial Lock on the student’s Populi account.
+The Finance Department will also reach out to the student via email notifying them of the late fee and financial lock.

-4. Students who have not paid their outstanding tuition within seven (7) calendar days, the Finance Department will notify the Registrar who will put a Registration Lock on the student’s account in Populi, which prevents them from being able to register for courses.
-In addition, the Finance Department adds a Financial Lock to the students account and emails the Librarian to remove the student from their courses in the Learning Management System.
+4. Students who have still not paid their outstanding tuition within seven (7) calendar days, the Finance Department will notify the Operations Team via email who will put a Registration Lock on the student’s account in Populi, which prevents them from being able to register for courses in the next term.
+In addition, the Finance Department emails the Librarian to remove and deactivate the student from their courses in the Learning Management System, Canvas.

-• Notify the Registrar to remove any registration locks on the student’s account due to financial reasons
+2. Notify the Operations Team to remove any registration locks on the student’s account

 6. Reminder emails of delinquent accounts will be sent every thirty (30) calendar days until payment is received.

 7. After ninety (90) calendar days of unpaid tuition and fees, the student’s account will be deemed uncollectible and the student will not be able to continue in the program.
 The student will be given notice via email and certified mail of this enrollment change due to lack of payment.
-The balance will remain on the student’s account and then the Institution will document the tuition as uncollectible and it will either be sent to collections or written off the balance within its company books.
+The balance will remain on the student’s account and then the Institution will document the tuition as uncollectible and will write off the balance within its company books.

 Note:

-• If a student needs assistance or has questions, please reach out to the Chief Operating Officer.
-The Chief Operating Officer will work with students to make accommodations when difficult times arise in the student’s life.
+• If a student needs assistance or has questions, please reach out to the Student Billing Department via email at finance@cgi.edu.
+The Student Billing Department will work with students to make accommodations when difficult times arise in the student’s life.

 Holder in Due Course Statement